ArcadeHustle/LindyLiberation/README.md

 "We can sell you a kit with just VF5 Final Showdown for $145." https://www.arcade-projects.com/forums/index.php?thread/139-sega-lindbergh-help/

-About a week after we Formally introducing: DarkDawg Collaborations, we started selling the Lindy multi kit. https://forums.arcade-museum.com/showthread.php?t=301907
+About a week after Formally introducing: DarkDawg Collaborations, we started selling the Lindy multi kit. https://forums.arcade-museum.com/showthread.php?t=301907

 DarkDawg Collaborations Presents: DarkDawg Lindbergh Multigame Kit